ShaifArfan/shaif-s-cuisine/README.md

 ### What i need to start the project?

-Just open your favorite code editor and follow along with the `YouTube Tutorial`[coming soon].
+Just open your favorite code editor and follow along with the [YouTube Tutorial](https://youtu.be/4y-_3Ayiauw).

 ### Who the project is for?